davegutz/myStateOfCharge/SOC_Photon/README.md

   Xm15;       modeling (for totally digital test of logic) and tweak_test=true to disable cutback in Sim.
 Leaving cutback on would mean long run times (~30:00) (May need a way to test features affected by cutback, such as tweak, saturation logic)
-  Dn1;        disable Coulombic efficiency logic, otherwise tweak_test causes tweak logic to make bias ~1 A Dn0.9985    nominal Coulombic efficiency in local_config.h Xts;        start up a sine wave.   presently initializes only on bootup (TODO) Xf0.02;     frequency 0.02 Hz
+  Dn1;        disable Coulombic efficiency logic, otherwise tweak_test causes tweak logic to make bias ~1 A Dn0.9985    nominal Coulombic efficiency in local_config.h Xts;        start up a sine wave
+  Xf0.02;     frequency 0.02 Hz
   Xa-2000     amplitude -2000 A
-  reset       sine wave initializes only on bootup (TODO) Ca1;        after restarting with sine running, soc will not be at 1.
+  Ca1;        after restarting with sine running, soc will not be at 1.
 Reset them all to 1 Ri;         reset the delta_q's to 0
   Mw0; Nw0;   allow tweak bias to work immediately instead of waiting several hours